NotAKidoS/NAK_CVR_Mods/README.md

 Disable loop on your 2-frame toggle clips!
 They cycle insanely fast and heavily contribute to this issue.

+This mod also indirectly fixes your locomotion animations or other animations locking up after being AFK/Idle for days at a time.

 ---

 Here is the block of text where I tell you this mod is not affiliated or endorsed by ABI.